Fuminides/fuminides.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
 I am a PhD researcher in Artificial Intelligence and Social Network Analysis.
-I did my PhD in the Grupo de Inteligencia y Artificial Razonamiento Aproximado in the Public University of Navarre.
-I am also a former visiting researcher in the University of Essex, Uk.
-I am soon to start a Postdoc YUFE position in the University of Essex.
-My research interests include computational intelligence, social network analysis, XAI and computer vision.
-My research interests include computational intelligence, social network analysis, XAI and computer vision.
+I did my PhD in the Grupo de Inteligencia y Artificial Razonamiento Aproximado (GIARA) in the Public University of Navarre under the supervision of [Prof. Humberto Bustince](https://scholar.google.es/citations?user=9SI4W2kAAAAJ&hl=es&oi=ao) and [Prof. Óscar Cordón](https://scholar.google.es/citations?hl=es&user=oUmv8xgAAAAJ).
+During my PhD I also was a visiting researcher in the University of Essex, under the supervision of [Prof Hani Hagras](https://scholar.google.es/citations?hl=es&user=ZZ61SZwAAAAJ).
+Now, I am soon to start a [Postdoc YUFE position](https://www.yufe4postdocs.eu/) in the University of Essex.

-Besides science, my personal interests include playing the piano and the guitar, reading lots about ancient history, MTG, and karate.
+Besides science, my personal interests include playing the piano and the guitar, reading lots about ancient history, MTG, and Karate.
 My favourite book is La Regenta, by Leopoldo Alas “Clarín”.